N8-CIR-Bede/documentation/software/tools/nsight-compute.rst

 It supports Volta architecture GPUs and newer (SM 70+).

 On Bede, Nsight Compute is provided by a number of modules, with differing versions of ``ncu``.
-The GUI is not available on Bede, but profile data can be generated on Bede via the CLI.
+Remote GUI is not available on Bede, but profile data can be generated on Bede via the CLI for local use.

 You should use a versions of ``ncu`` that is at least as new as the CUDA toolkit used to compile your application (if appropriate).